Home / Comparisons / Rocket Languages vs Babbel

 What is the difference between Rocket Languages and Babbel?

-Lesson length and format are the biggest differences between Rocket Languages and Babbel.
-The lessons from Rocket Languages are longer and centered around interactive audio lessons with fluent speakers, whereas the Babbel lessons are shorter and include more variety in terms of drills and exercises.
+The lessons from Rocket Languages are longer and centered around interactive audio lessons with fluent speakers, while the Babbel lessons are shorter and include more variety in terms of drills and exercises.
+Rocket is also designed around listening and speaking practice, while Babbel focuses on helping you build a strong vocab and grammar foundation in a new language.

 Which language app is better, Rocket Languages or Babbel?